phalcon/documentation/docs/application-cli.md

 For array definitions, the class named by `className` is resolved from the container and its `registerAutoloaders()` and `registerServices()` methods are called automatically.
 For closure definitions, the closure body is responsible for any service registration; `registerAutoloaders()` and `registerServices()` are not called.

 A module name that was never registered raises `Phalcon\Application\Exceptions\ModuleNotRegistered`.
 A definition that is neither an array nor a `Closure` raises `Phalcon\Cli\Console\Exceptions\InvalidModuleDefinition`.
-As of 5.15 that exception names the offending module and the reason it was rejected.
+That exception names the offending module and the reason it was rejected.

 ### Methods